Location: Napo, Ecuador

 Duration: Minimum 4 weeks (flexible for min 2 weeks depending on intern’s qualifications), Maximum 1 year

 Start Dates: Project is ongoing, and you can join at any time, depending upon availability

 Cost: $450 for the 1st week + $250 for each additional week (2 month minimum is recommended) – see ‘Costs’ tab for further details

-- Collaborate with an indigenous cacao association that produces chocolate bars for national and international distribution
+- Work with an association of indigenous cacao farmers who produce chocolate for national and international distribution

 - Keywords: business internship, social entrepreneurship, social impact, indigenous rights, agroforestry, biodiversity, sustainable development, research, community development, economic development, climate change, farming, organic agriculture, women’s empowerment.